chrisidakwo/interview-calendar/README.md

 # Interview Calendar

 # TODO
-- Allow creating of interviewers account
-- View list of interviewers
 - Interviewers can add availability
 - Interviewers can add candidates
 - View list of candidates